 Can you tell me about yourself?

 Shine a spotlight on things that demonstrate your ability, determination and drive.
-Maybe you set up an event or implemented a business idea.
-Perhaps you've completed a period of volunteering abroad or raised money for charity by running a marathon.
+Maybe you set up an event, implemented a business idea or stood for student election during your undergraduate studies.
+Perhaps in your spare time you've completed a period of volunteering abroad, undertaken additional free courses or raised money for charity by running a marathon.
 All these things could help to set you apart from the competition.

 Why have you chosen this course/institution?

-With regards to the course, be specific.
-If your heart is set on this particular programme because it offers modules that will enable you to gain a deeper understanding of your area of interest, say so.
-If you're drawn to the course due to the expertise of its leaders or because it provides a unique placement opportunity, talk about that.
+With regards to the programme, be specific.
+If your heart is set on this particular course because it offers modules that will enable you to gain a deeper understanding of your area of interest, say so.
+If you're drawn to the programme due to the expertise of its leaders or because it provides a unique placement opportunity, talk about that.

 When explaining why you want to study at this particular institution, be honest.
 If it's as simple as their state-of-the-art facilities or their impressive graduate employment rates, it's ok to say so.
 To make your answer stand out though you could mention that you want to be taught by an eminent lecturer or that you've spoken to alumni of your chosen course and the university and programme comes highly recommended.